aappleton8/JustAFK/README.md

 - Automatic detection of players returning from AFK *(e.g. when moving or chatting)*
 - Set a status when going AFK
 - Fully customizable messages using the generated `localisation.yml` file
+- *(Upcoming)* Integration with other plugins such as PlaceholderAPI and EssentialsX, with the option to support 'link jars' (plugins which integrate this plugin with other plugins this plugin does not natively support).

 ## Commands
 - */afk*: Sets yourself to away, making your player invisible and broadcasting a message to the server.